kaapstorm/tedmagi_2024/src/2_the_story.rst

 is insane.* It must change immediately.

-And what about the plutocrats: the billionaire friends of politicians (and supreme court justices); the tech bros who have governments at their mercy; and the heirs who inherited real estate empires from their dads?
-Tax cuts for the rich mean reduced social services that will cripple the working class (sometimes literally) and eviscerate the middle class.
+And what about the plutocrats: the billionaire friends of politicians and supreme court justices; the tech bros who have governments at their mercy; and the heirs who inherited real estate empires from their dads?
+They all campaign for tax cuts for the rich, which mean reduced social services that will cripple the working class (sometimes literally) and eviscerate the middle class.
 All stable democracies rely on a middle class that is influential enough to hold their leaders to account.
 We all know countries where the leadership is not held to account.
 They all have a weak middle class.

 How do we fight the plutocrats?

-The solution is a difficult one to accept: We all have to pay 39% on both income and capital gains.
-Everyone, we all pay the same percent, so that rich people don't get to claim that they are supporting the country.
-Everyone is supporting the country at the same rate.
-39% gives the government a big lever to manage inflation, while it spends on social services and investments.
-And then everyone gets those social services.
-Rich and poor.
-Everyone gets to go to school.
-Everyone gets enough transport to get to school or to work.
-Everyone gets enough electricity to cook with and to study by.
-Everyone gets medical care.
-You don't need medical insurance if the medical care is good.
-When rich people get services that benefit them too, then they don't feel like their taxes are some kind of charity.
-When social services offer poor people the opportunities that they need to get ahead, then they can also afford 39% tax.

-There is one other benefit: When everyone has the opportunities that they need to succeed, not just the lucky ones, then historical inequities can be resolved.

-(To be clear, this doesn't solve racism.
-In fact, racists need an underclass in order to feel better about themselves, just as misogynists do, and steps towards economic equality can trigger a backlash.
-But racism and sexism become easier to deal with when everyone has the financial means to rely on themselves.)

-Every time the topic of taxes comes up, the plutocrats threaten to leave.
-But that is not a problem!

-    Norway also came up with the idea of the state owning shares in private companies: after the second world war the government nationalised all German business interests in Norway and ended up owning 44% of Norsk Hydro’s shares.
-The formula of controlling business through shares rather than regulation seemed to work well ...

-    -- `The Economist`_

-Countries don't need plutocrats.
-The governments of market-based economies can invest money in companies themselves.

-Oh dear.
-That got nerdy very fast, and nerdy economics doesn't work in a story.
-Let's try that again.

-How do we fight the plutocrats?

-We all pay more tax.
-We all get the services we need, to give us all a chance to succeed like they did.
+We all pay a flat rate of tax that is probably higher than we pay at the moment.
+That way, we all get the services we need, to give us all a chance to succeed like they did.
 If they refuse to pay the same tax rate as all of us, we will arrest them.
 If they run away, we will replace their money.

-That sounds a little snappier.
+(More on this later.)

 It is important to recognize that these two-dimensional cut-out "baddies" will be associated with real people who deserve care just as